nattog/vials/README.md

 - hold KEY 3 + ENC 3 to load pattern

-each track is configured to send midi and trigger a sample. please see the PARAMETERS menu for configuration.
+each track is configured to output midi and trigger a sample. see the PARAMETERS menu for configuration.

 ## grid

-using grid greatly expands the performability of vials. it allows for looping, changing sequence values in both binary and decimals, alongside some performance controls such as sample triggers, mutes, reverb and delay controls and randomisation. reverb and delay effects have their own view, found by holding the reverb and delay view keys which then allow for fx control with the norns encoders.
+grid expands the performability of vials, allowing looping and editing sequence values in both binary and decimals. performance controls such as sample triggers, mutes, reverb and delay controls and randomisation are also exposed on grid level. reverb and delay effects have their own view, found by holding the reverb and delay view keys which then allow for fx control with the norns encoders.

 ![alt text](assets/grid_interface.jpg "grid interface")
 * **A** - trigger samples